THE MAGIC of PICTURE POSTCARDS

 The hobby of Postcard collecting is second only to stamps in popular appeal.
 Almost everybody has a few old cards tucked away at home.
 Scenic views perhaps, or cards of social history interest.
 It is these which are so avidly collected today by an estimated 100,000 people in the UK.

-In Edwardian days, every personality imaginable - actresses, bishops, politicians, sportsmen, suffragettes, local eccentrics - adorned the picture side of cards.
+The Golden Age In Edwardian days, every personality imaginable - actresses, bishops, politicians, sportsmen, suffragettes, local eccentrics - adorned the picture side of cards.
 Photographic views of city centres, railway stations, villages and rural scenes were eagerly bought, and comic cards explored every situation and double meaning.

 The most prolific and inventive years of postcard design were from 1902-18, this period is commonly referred to as "The Golden Age", but the last three decades have seen a huge revival in postcard publishing.
 Over the years, a host of accomplished artists have used postcards to display their talents, Donald McGill, the "King of the seaside postcard", and Mabel Lucie Atwell, famous for drawing cute children in humorous situations, both had cards published over a 50-year period.
 John Hassall, Louis Wain, Bruce Bairnsfather, and Alfred Leets - all of whom became famous in other media - are among thousands whose work adorned cards.
 Top European artists like Alphonse Mucha and Raphael Kirchner favoured many postcards with their art nouveau designs or glamorous ladies.